High-Resolution Climate Projections Using Diffusion-Based Downscaling of a Lightweight Climate Emulator: Data and Methods

 Let $\mathcal{U}(\cdot)$ denote an upsampling operator (e.g., bicubic interpolation) that projects $\mathbf{y}$ to the spatial resolution of $\mathbf{x}$.
 The neural network input is augmented to include this guidance information:

 The denoiser becomes a conditional function $D_{\theta}(\mathbf{x}(\sigma), \mathbf{y}; \sigma)$.
 By providing the low-resolution context directly to the early layers of the model, the network learns to synthesize high-frequency details that are statistically consistent with the coarse-grained structures present in $\mathbf{y}$.
+In effect, the conditional denoiser learns the conditional distribution $p(\mathbf{x}_0\mid\mathbf{y})$ directly: its training objective is the conditional form of Equation~\ref{eq:edm_loss}, in which the loss is evaluated on samples drawn from the joint distribution of high- and low-resolution pairs.
+The low-resolution constraint is thus absorbed into the trained network rather than imposed at sampling time, which contrasts with the posterior-sampling approach of Section~\ref{subsec:posterior_sampling}.

 The conditional super-resolution framework utilizes a U-Net backbone optimized with EDM (Elucidating Diffusion Models) preconditioning.
-The architecture is designed for multi-variable atmospheric states, featuring 4 input/output channels—including temperature, winds, humidity, and precipitation—conditioned on 4 coarse-resolution T30 channels and orography from high resolution ERA5.
+The U-Net is modified to take $\sigma$ as an extra conditioning variable \citep{song2020score}.
+The architecture is designed for multi-variable atmospheric states, featuring 4 input/output channels (temperature, $u$-wind, $v$-wind, and precipitation) conditioned on the 4 coarse-resolution T30 channels and orography from high-resolution ERA5.
 To capture multi-scale atmospheric features without the computational overhead of self-attention, we employ a deep residual structure with 3 residual blocks per level and a progressive channel multiplier sequence of [1, 2, 4, 8, 16], starting from a base width of 32 channels.
 Group Normalization (32 groups) is applied throughout to maintain training stability across varying noise scales.
-Training was conducted using the EDM noise-weighted loss function ($P_{mean} = 0$, $P_{std} = 2$) to ensure high-fidelity reconstruction across all diffusion stages.
-The model was trained for 50 million snapshots on 16 NVIDIA A100 GPUs, using the AdamW optimizer with a 5 million snapshot linear warmup.
+Further details of common hyperparameters are provided in Appendix~\ref{hyperparams}.